-The basil plant is 20 to 60 cm high.
+The basil plant measures 20 to 60 cm high.
 It has large oval lanceolate leaves up to 4 cm.
 Older plants can grow up to 1 m high if kept warm or planted in areas with a warm climate.

 The colour of basil leaves differs according to the variety.
 The leaves can be light green, dark green or purple.
 When it flowers, basil is covered with small, white, bilabiate flowers.
 It gives off a lot of perfume and its cultivation requires a dry soil and moderate sun exposure.

 Tip: Are your basil plants dry?
 A little water is enough for them to regain their full vigour

 Growing basil is relatively simple.
 Basil (Ocimum basilicum) is a plant that needs a warm and sunny climate to grow well.
 However, it can also be grown indoors.

 Common basil is an annual plant.
 The Asian varieties, grown in hot and humid climates, are considered perennial plants.

 Basil is sown in early spring in warm countries.
 In countries with a temperate climate, it is advisable to sow in greenhouses or pots at a temperature of 20°C. Its water requirements are moderate.